pyControl/docs/docs/user-guide/hardware.md

 *Methods:*

 `Analog_input.record()`  Start streaming analog input measurements to computer.
 If the computer is logging pyControl data the analog data will be saved to disk.
 Analog data is saved in seperate files from the main pyControl data log, with a seperate data file for each analog input.
-Analog data is saved in binary files with a *.pca* file extension, for information on how to read these files see [Importing data](importing-data.md#analog-data).
+Analog data is saved in binary files with a *.pca* file extension, for information on how to read these files see [pyControl data](pycontrol-data.md#analog-data).

 `Analog_input.stop()`  Stop streaming analog data to computer.
 You can start and stop streaming analog data multples times in a framework run.
 If rising or falling events are specified for the analog input these will be generated regardless of whether or not the input is streaming data to the computer.